dekarrin/ictiobus/docs/fishi-usage.md

     // performed on them.
     BinaryOp

-    // Assignment is an assingment of a value to a variable in FISHIMath using
+    // Assignment is an assignment of a value to a variable in FISHIMath using
     // the value tentacle.
     Assignment